i2000s/en/research.md

 ## Current projects

-My research involves theoretical studies on the strong coupling between atoms and photons on an optical nanofiber (see figure below) and other nanophotonic platforms.
+My research involves theoretical studies on the strong coupling between atoms and photons on an optical nanofiber (see figure below) and other nanophotonic platforms, especially to study the fundamental limits and possibilities of state preparation, control and readout (measurement) operations on an ensemble of atoms using waveguide interfaces as a data bus towards quantum computing, quantum communication and quantum sensing applications.
-My current focus is about the atom-nanophotonic interface.
 This study was initially motivated as an upgrade to the free space atom-light quantum interface platforms implemented in cold atom labs towards a stronger coupling between atoms and light.
-My Research Statement for the purpose of job applications can be found [here](/en/assets/files/research-statement.html).
+My Research Statement for the purpose of some job applications can be found [here](/en/assets/files/research-statement.html).

 <center>
 {% include image.html img="/en/assets/img/NanofiberModeMatching.png" width="400px" title="Comparison of mode matching in free-space (a and b) and optical nanofiber (c) systems" caption="Fig 1.
 Comparison of mode matching in free-space (a and b) and optical nanofiber (c) systems.
 Figure is adapted from <a href='http://journals.aps.org/pra/abstract/10.1103/PhysRevA.93.023817' target='_blank'>X. Qi, B. Q. Baragiola, P. S. Jessen, I. H. Deutsch, Phys.
 Rev. A 93, 023817(2016)</a>." %}